 It seems we are always falling — down, behind, into debt, out of grace, in love.
-Adam and Eve fell so badly, we still date things from the "fall of man."
-Thing is, it's not the falling that feels bad, it's the landing.
-Some friends were describing their first skydiving experiences (not high on my to do list) and waxed rapturously on the sensation of descending.
-They too, wafted, drifted and floated until their parachutes opened.
-A friend of mine once said that Icarus' problem was not that he made wings of wax, or even that he flew too close to the sun, but that he didn't know how to land properly.
+Adam and Eve fell so badly; we still date things from the “fall of man.”
+The thing is, it’s not the falling that feels bad, it’s the landing.
+Some friends were describing their first skydiving experiences (not high on my to-do list) and waxed rapturously on the sensation of descending.
+They too wafted, drifted and floated until their parachutes opened.
+A friend of mine once said that Icarus’ problem was not that he made wings of wax, or even that he flew too close to the sun, but that he didn’t know how to land properly.

 Now, most people will blame gravity.
 What goes up must come down.
 An empire can’t fall unless it’s risen.
 The higher you go, the harder you fall.
 But what if it’s not true?
 Although I’m sure there are mathematicians out there who would argue with all kinds of equations, the truth is, those reasons are all made up.
 Sometimes I think we just created gravity so we wouldn’t have so much confusion in our existence.
 After all, if this is really a quantum universe, where anything is possible, why not fall up?
 Is it because then all the fun would be gone?
 If you slipped on a banana peel, you wouldn’t crash.
 If you dove off the high dive, you wouldn’t descend.
 We’d be metaphorically the poorer.
 How to describe falling out of favor, falling for the man of your dreams, having a falling out?
 Just think what it would do to the plastic surgery industry!
 And autumn would never come.